Are you looking for free SQL questions to test your skills? Head to Oracle Dev Gym for all your quizzing needs.

 Dev Gym quiz on not null constraints

 Click the grey square next to the options you think are correct.
-Then hit the "Submit Answer" button at the bottom of the screen.
-For questions taken from the library you'll be presented with a page showing your results and how they compared to other players.
+Then hit the “Submit Answer” button at the bottom of the screen.
+For questions taken from the library you’ll be presented with a page showing your results and how they compare to other players.

 For each choice you’re shown what you selected, whether this is right, and the percentage of other players who got this right: